John Willett: Early life

 Willett was born in Hampstead and was educated at Winchester and Christ Church, Oxford.
 He went on to the Manchester College of Art and Dance, and then to Vienna, where he studied music (Willett played the cello) and stage design.

 Willett began his career as a theatre designer.
 However, this career was cut short by World War II.
 He served in Intelligence and the Eighth Army, in North Africa and Italy.
 Beginning his war in July 1940 as a second lieutenant in the British Army, he ended it just over five years later as a lieutenant colonel.
 In August 1942 he was transferred to the Intelligence Corps, in April 1944 he was mentioned in dispatches and in June 1945 he was made a Member of the Order of the British Empire (MBE).

-After being demobilised, Willett worked first for the The Manchester Guardian from 1948 to 1951, and then in 1960 he became the deputy to Arthur Crook, the editor of The Times Literary Supplement.
+After being demobilised, Willett worked first for The Manchester Guardian from 1948 to 1951, and then in 1960 he became the deputy to Arthur Crook, the editor of The Times Literary Supplement.
 Willett remained there until 1967.
 That year Methuen published his Art in a City, the result of his study into art in Liverpool, commissioned by the city's Bluecoat Society of Arts.
 A pioneering sociological study of art in a single city, it was republished in 2007 by the Bluecoat and Liverpool University Press, with a new introduction by the Bluecoat's artistic director Bryan Biggs that set Willett's prescient study in the context of Liverpool's cultural renaissance on the eve of its year as 2008 European Capital of Culture.
 From 1970 to 1973, he taught at the California Institute of the Arts as a Bertolt Brecht scholar.